HITECHCRIME/HC_SG41_Cannibal/README.md

 Video clip on Instagram.

 something haunts your mind
-deep inside, personal inquiry
-while i'm at it i make a mess
+while i'm at it i make a mess, tell me dear deep inside, personal inquiry

 dripping with your love
-gutting your throat i just think of your face
+gutting in your throat, just think of my face by now you can't speak, show some love

 reason that's clear to me
 can't hold life down